SLAPP Law Explained

 To win an anti-SLAPP motion, the defendant must first show that the speech in question falls under one of the four sections set forth above.
 But that is just the first prong of the analysis.
 If the defendant proves the speech was protected, the plaintiff can still move forward with the action if if he can show that he is more likely than not to prevail on the action (this is called making a prima facie showing).

 Here is a typical scenario to illustrate the point.
 A person goes to a doctor and is very displeased with the appointment.
 The doctor did nothing but an excellent job, but the patient felt he had to wait far too long in the waiting room.
-The patient goes home and goes to Vitals.com, where he can post a review of the doctor.
+The patient goes home and logs onto Vitals.com, where he can post a review of the doctor.
 He writes that the doctor made him wait too long, but then realizes that sounds pretty trivial.
-He wants to really hurt the doctor for making him wait so long, so he erases that, and instead posts that the doctor is a quack who should lose his license.
+He wants to really hurt the doctor for making him wait so long, so he erases that, and instead falsely claims that the doctor recommended leaches to treat the patient’s Crohn’s disease.
+He states that the doctor is a quack who should lose his license.

 Having sufficiently vented, the patient gives the matter no further thought, but the doctor sees the post and sues the patient for defamation.
 Is the doctor’s defamation lawsuit a SLAPP?
 If the doctor sues the patient for defamation for what he posted on Vitals.com, can the patient successfully bring an anti-SLAPP motion?

 As set forth above, that will depend on a number of factors.
 Is the doctor’s performance a matter of “public interest”?
-For quite some time, that was an open issue, with the courts looking at various factors, but at this point it is universally agreed that the performance of businesses and professionals are a matter of public interest, since the public wants to know if they should patronize a particular business or hire a given professional.
-Thus, what the patient wrote about the doctor would satisfy the first prong of the anti-SLAPP analysis.
+For quite some time, that was an open issue, with the courts looking at various factors, but at this point it is agreed that the performance of a business is usually a matter of public interest, since the public wants to know if they should patronize a particular business or hire a given professional.
+Thus, what the patient wrote about the doctor would probably satisfy the first prong of the anti-SLAPP analysis.

 Second Prong: Is the Plaintiff Likely to Succeed?

-But a case is not over simply because it falls under the anti-SLAPP analysis.
+But a case is not over simply because it falls under the anti-SLAPP statute.
 The court next decides whether the plaintiff, here the doctor, is likely to succeed with the action.
-An anti-SLAPP motion, if granted, deprives the plaintiff of the opportunity to have the matter decided by a trial, so the the plaintiff need only prove that if his evidence is believed, he has established a prima facie case.
-Stated another way, can the plaintiff show that he is likely to win?
+An anti-SLAPP motion, if granted, deprives the plaintiff of the opportunity to have the matter decided by a trial, so it can be granted only if, as a matter of law, the plaintiff has failed to state a claim.
+To satisfy that legal standard, the judge is not permitted to weigh the evidence, and must take the plaintiff’s evidence as true.
+The plaintiff need only prove that if his evidence is believed, he has established a prima facie case.
 You see, just because someone is speaking on a matter of public interest, that does not mean they get to say whatever they want.
 The speaker is still subject to defamation laws.
-So if the defendant wins on the first prong, the plaintiff must put on sufficient evidence to show that even though the speech falls under the statute, it is still defamatory.
+So if the defendant wins on the first prong, the plaintiff must put on sufficient evidence to show that even though the speech falls under the statute, it is still defamatory or otherwise actionable.
 This is a point often missed by attorneys unfamiliar with anti-SLAPP law.
-The court cannot weigh the evidence, and takes the plaintiff’s evidence as true, so long as it is admissible evidence.

 How Will the Court Decide?

 But it’s not quite that simple.
 This is a defamation action, and in a defamation action the statement must be verifiably false.
-Stating that a doctor is a quack who should lose his license would likely be found to be a matter of opinion.
-So, even though the doctor filed a declaration stating that he is not a quack, he could still lose under the law because the court could conclude that the statement is nothing by a hyperbolic statement of opinion.
+The patient also wrote that the doctor is a quack and should lose his license.
+Those statements are not verifiably false, because they are statements of opinion.
+So, even though the doctor filed a declaration stating that he is not a quack, he would lose on that point, if his defamation action is based in part on that statement of opinion.
+The court would conclude that the statement is nothing by a hyperbolic statement of opinion.
 Alternatively, the court could find that “quack” is an attack on the doctor’s professionalism, and is not a matter of opinion since the patient had no basis to reach that conclusion.
 His only really beef with the doctor had been that he was made to wait, and that would not justify calling the doctor a quack.

 Frankly, the procedural requirements of section 425.16, its interaction with other statutes such as Civil Code 47 (the statute defining what is privileged speech), and the latest definition of “public interest,” which changes regularly, is often far too challenging for a trial court judge to decipher in the limited time he or she has to consider an anti-SLAPP motion.